 Parents read to their pre-school kids on a pretty regular basis – it’s a great way to snuggle up for some one-on-one time with mom or dad.
-But once school starts, and especially after Grade One, those times reading together starts to peter out.
+But once school starts, and especially after Grade One, those times reading together begin to peter out.
 It might be because your little one isn’t asking you as often, or maybe it’s because you’ve stopped suggesting it.
 After all, why would you keep on reading together when Junior is ready and rarin’ to read on his own?

 Well, before you close the book on that part of your life, here are a few reasons why you’ll want to keep on reading with your kids for as long as you can.